Amanda Knox: Figure at the centre of a saga

 They had helped fund their daughter's year in Italy in order to further her Italian, German and creative writing studies.

-Another image of Miss Knox at the time of the murder is that of a non-drinker and non-smoker, who declared her favourite pursuits to be yoga and backpacking.
+Another image of Amanda Knox at the time of the murder is that of a non-drinker and non-smoker, who declared her favourite pursuits to be yoga and backpacking.

 This was a young woman who listed among her favourite films Shrek and The Full Monty, and who liked listening to The Beatles and reading Harry Potter books.

-On a tribute website, family and friends wrote about the "joiner" who excelled at sports and school plays; a "smart, fun, affectionate and loyal" girl who bought sandwiches for homeless people and nursed sick friends.
+On a tribute website, family and friends wrote about the girl who excelled at sports and school plays; a "smart, fun, affectionate and loyal" person who bought sandwiches for homeless people and nursed sick friends.

 Days ahead of the retrial in September 2014, Amanda Knox announced she would not return to Italy for the process.